 Northern California Wildfire Relief

-Northern California has experienced a series of devastating wildfires in 2018, burning close to 1 million acres and threatening communities from Madera County to the Oregon border.
-Combined, these fires covered an area larger than the state of Rhode Island.
+Northern California has experienced a series of devastating wildfires in 2018, burning close to 1.5 million acres and threatening communities from Madera County to the Oregon border.
+Combined, these fires covered an area larger than the state of Delaware.

 In Butte County, the Camp Fire is now the most destructive fire in California history.
-So far, it has burned 150,000 acres, killing 76 and destroying nearly 13,000 structures.
-The fire has forced 200,000 residents from their homes and left most of the town of Paradise in ruins.
-As of November 18, the fire was 60% contained.
+It burned more than 153,000 acres, killing 85 and destroying more than 18,000 structures.
+Hundreds of thousands of residents were forced from their homes, and most of the town of Paradise was left in ruins.
+Thanks to the incredible efforts of thousands of fire personnel, the fire was declared 100% contained on November 25.

 The immediate needs of those affected by Northern California wildfires are great, and the recovery process will be long and difficult in communities throughout the state.